2015: A Year of Science

 2015 was the year that in my opinion the world’s leaders finally acknowledged the role that science and engineering will play in patching up our broken planet, hopefully before it is too late.
 It will not be easy, but if the past has taught us anything, it is that our greatest minds often do their best work when humanity needs it the most.

-We await in anticipation for another year of scientific discoveries, breakthroughs and pushing the boundaries in terms of science, technology and engineering.
+We wait in anticipation for another year of scientific discoveries, breakthroughs, and pushing the boundaries in terms of science, technology, and engineering.